Gliptal/TPW-Settings/README.md

 Next Steps
 ======

-1. Handle not updated presets
+1. Checkboxes and combobexes for HUD
 2. Better names for parameters
-3. Expanded HUD section
+3. Reorder parameters in a consistent way
+4. Handle not updated presets
-4. HUD live preview
+5. HUD live preview
+6. Inserted value check

 Limitations
 ======

 - Presets are not backwards compatible.
 You can make them so by adding the right lines at the right places manually (just edit the .PRST files with a text editor).
-- `TPW_MODS.hpp` must be in the same folder with `TPW Settings.java` for the program to work.
+- `TPW_MODS.hpp` must be in the same folder with `TPW Settings.java` in order for the program to work.
 - HUD is only partially implemented: you still have to insert all values as strings (no checkboxes and comboboxes yet).
-- If you wish to rename a preset, select it, delete it, and save it again with the new name.
+- If you wish to rename a preset you must select it, delete it, and save it again with the new name.

 Progress
 ======